 Solar for community buildings

-Community groups can utilize the power of the sun to power community buildings and take advantage of generous subsidies on a grid connect or off grid solar energy system!
+Community groups can utilize the power of the sun to power community buildings and take advantage of generous subsidies on installation of a grid connect or off grid solar energy system!

 Solar hot water rebates